 The robot's shape is open as long as the following rules are observed.
+However, it is required to be able to distinguish feet, two legs, two arms, trunk(torso) and head.

-- 4.2.1 Rules on feet and legs - (a) The size of the soles of the feet (the part that comes into contact with the ground) is stipulated per weight category as shown in Table 1.
+4.2.1 Rules on feet and legs

+(a) The size of the soles of the feet (the part that comes into contact with the ground) is stipulated per weight category as shown in Table 1.
 The length of the sole from front to back must be X% or less of the length of the leg.
 However, soles can be no longer than Y cm.
 The width of the sole from right to left must be Z% or less of the length of the legs.
 Leg length is measured from the axis of forward and back movement at the very top of the leg to the sole of the foot when the leg is fully extended.